subdit/Responsive-design/README.md

 # Responsive-design

-The mean idea for developing the websites with HTML, CSS and JavaScript
+The main idea for developing the websites with HTML, CSS and JavaScript